()()てる

 To discard something by throwing it, often carelessly.

-To throw trash on the roadside.
+To toss an empty can on the roadside.

-to abandon; to give up on
+2. to abandon; to give up on

 Figuratively, to completely give up or discard something abstract like hopes, dreams, or responsibilities.